5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Skylake_Spoofing_macOS13/README.md

 This option allows spoofing the Kaby Lake framebuffer patch by injecting the `AAPL,ig-platform-id` and `device-id` into macOS 13 and newer via an SSDT and a new kext called [**OSIEnhancer**](https://github.com/b00t0x/OSIEnhancer).
 The kext allows using modified versions of the "If (_OSI ("Darwin"))" method to inject properties based of the macOS or Kernel version, e.g. "If (_OSI ("Ventura"))" or "If (_OSI ("Darwin 22")) for macOS Ventura.

-This way, you can leave your DeviceProperties as is for older versions of macOS but apply
+This way, you can leave the DeviceProperties as is for macOS 12 and older but inject different properties to macOS 13+.

 ### Re-enabling Intel HD 520/530 (Desktop)